Cineraria

-Cineraria is a genus of flowering plants in the sunflower family, native primarily to southern Africa with a few species farther north.
+Cineraria is a genus of flowering plants in the sunflower family, native primarily to southern Africa with a few species further north.
 The genus includes herbaceous plants and small subshrubs.

 In the past, the genus was commonly viewed in a broader sense including a number of species from the Canary Islands and Madeira which are now transferred to the genus Pericallis, including the florist's cineraria (Pericallis × hybrida).

 Species

 As of June 2021, Plants of the World Online accepts the following species: